Build leadership skills in this virtual competition

 Choose a focus (city, university or company) and collect observations about sustainability, using Green Pin, an application for mapping sustainability observations.
 Ask your peers to share their observations.
 Win by collecting diverse and thoughtful observations from a community.

-Scoring: Depth of Insight (10 points), Breadth of Observations (10 points), Peer Involvement (10 points), Practicality of Solutions (10 points), Quality of Visuals (10 points)
+Scoring: Community involvement (20 points), Depth of Insight (10 points), Practicality of Solutions (10 points), Quality of Visuals (10 points)

 LEADERSHIP SKILLS: Mobilize supporters; recruit a team; develop systemic awareness; build credibility; create a culture of sustainability